 Many an awesome engineer, designer or all-round useful person have applied with MetaBroadcast across the years to discover that interviews and tests are not industry-standard (if there is such a thing).
-Most of these fine people, and others who haven’t applied (yet?) but hover round our inner circle and know our ways, have commended us for said process, so we've decided to publicly describe it in its full glory.
+Most of these fine people, as well as those who hover round our inner circle and know our ways, have commended us for said process, so we've decided to publicly describe it in its full glory.

-Assuming you sent us a convincing combination of CV and cover letter answering the question why you?, or that we've already spoken briefly at an event/ in a pub (we always welcome partners & friends to our Monthly Beers), we'll take you through the steps below, which either of us can break at any point—no harm done:
+Assuming you sent us a good combination of CV and cover letter answering the question *why you?*, or that we've already spoken briefly at an event/ in a pub (we welcome partners & friends to our MetaBeerTalks), we'll take you through the steps below, which either of us can break at any point—no harm done:

-By the end of our day together, we would have taken a decision and before we part, you will hear it.
-A positive outcome means that we’ll prepare all documents the Monday after, and bike them your way, assuming you’re in the same city.
-Otherwise, in Special Next Day deliveries we trust :) The package you’d receive at this point includes: an offer, a contract including an agreed starting day, a long list of benefits, a short list of what you should bring with you on your first day at MetaBroadcast, other readings and a few surprises.
+By the end of our day together, we would have taken a decision and before we part, you will receive an offer if all went well.
+The package includes: the offer, a contract including the starting day we already agreed, a long list of benefits, a short list of what you should bring with you on your first day at MetaBroadcast, other readings and a couple of surprises.
 Simples!